Pedestrian scramble: In the United States

 In Portland, Oregon, a pedestrian scramble was added in November 2015 to the intersection of NW 11th Avenue and NW Couch Street, near Powell's Books.

-Multiple pedestrian scrambles were added in the downtown area of Broadway in Nashville, Tennessee, in March 2016.
+Multiple pedestrian scrambles were added in the downtown area of Broadway in Nashville in March 2016.

 In 2019, a pedestrian scramble was added in the downtown area of Prescott, Arizona known as Whiskey Row.